Obebharo/alx-system_engineering-devops/0x00-shell_basics/README.md

-The first script prints absolute path name of the current working directory Second task shows how to display content list of current directory
+The first script prints absolute path name of the current working directory Second task shows how to display content list of current directory third script is a command that changes working directory to users home directory